Christian Story: God's protection in moments of danger

 God’s protection turned a life-threatening confrontation around

 The peace I felt still surprises me.
 I struggled through a couple of sleepless nights.
-I felt shaky in the days after as what happened sank in.

 But in the moment, a peace I can only attribute to faith and to God filled me and allowed me to make sure my companions were safe.
-I love my wife, Lil, and my kids, and I was thankful to have more time with them.

-More than anything, I realized that God is merciful.
 My life is always in his hands, even when I am not aware of it.

-What I told the man “guarding” our van — the same man who had pulled the trigger that never fired — is true: God’s wise and perfect care is greater than any man-made protection.
+What I told the man “guarding” our van — the same man who had pulled the trigger that never fired — is true:

 For that, I believe God is worthy of our praise and our service.

 Timothy Horne is a recently retired missionary and social services support worker living on the beautiful east coast of Canada in Dartmouth, Nova Scotia.
 He dedicates his time to writing and supporting the work of his church through volunteering.
 Singing in the choir, enjoying downtime with his wife, Lil, and any of their children who may be around.
 He also enjoys exercising and reading.
-Follow him on Substack or read his website.
+Follow Timothy on Substack or read his website.

 Next